 - manage their feelings (they may feel grumpy, but they can cope knowing it is almost meal time)

 - do things for themselves (washing, eating, dressing, toileting).

 Some resources to help you consider setting routines for children:

 - He Māpuna te Tamaiti — Ministry of Education

 Talking with children

-It is important for adults to use the language they are most comfortable and familiar with, as this provides the best examples for children.
+It is important for adults to use the language they are most comfortable and familiar with (this may be a language other than English), as this provides the best examples for children.
 Language is learned best when it happens at times you naturally spend with children doing everyday things.